ouks-bd/ouks-bd/README.md

 - 👀 I’m interested ...
 - 🌱 I’m currently learning Appium.
 - 💞️ I’m looking to collaborate on advanced techniques and patterns.
-- 🥅 2023 Goals: Collaborate with the least favored and most despised people in society.
+- 🥅 2024 Goals: Stay updated with new technology and consent to my new master's program in the USA.

 Connect with me: